 In most of America, a shitty winter is an annual tradition.
 It is cold out.
-You don’t feel like doing anything, so you get fat.
 Pipes freeze.
 Lips, noses, and cheeks get chapped and raw.
 Black ice kills.
 Polar vortex enters the lexicon.
 Snow hats look cool until you have to take them off indoors and then your hair looks shitty.
 It’s horrible.
 And this year, most of us will be enduring it while locked down.
 By spring 2021, The Shining might well look like a documentary.

-Aloha means hello, goodbye, and “who cares about pro sports teams when the average temperature during the winter is 81 and we’re all over here eating malasadas and making fun of you stupid cold haoles.”
-It IS kinda windy though?
+Aloha means hello, goodbye, and “who cares about pro sports teams when the average temperature during the winter is 81 and we’re all over here eating malasadas."

 Occasionally, retired Kroger business executives from Ohio and their Pilates-instructor second wives will accidentally move to Flagstaff and get very sad and angry when they realize the average winter temperature is somewhere in the 20s.
 But most of Arizona offers up that dry desert day heat that is good for arthritis and any lingering guilt about leaving their first wives to deal with their delinquent teenage kids back in Indian Hill.

-There is no generalizing about the climate of a state the size of Italy, except to say that Tahoe and Shasta are like oil paintings of winter wonderlands; SF’s weather rarely changes except during the weird time during the summer when it becomes winter and everyone misquotes Mark Twain; everyone in LA and San Diego just wears bikinis and surfs to work year-round (except during Sharknado season); and they don’t have meteorologists in Fresno, so no one knows what happens there during any season, much less ONE of them, but it seems like it can't be that bad.
+There is no generalizing about the climate of a state the size of Italy, except to say that Tahoe and Shasta are like oil paintings of winter wonderlands; SF’s weather rarely changes except during the weird time during the summer when it becomes winter and everyone misquotes Mark Twain; everyone in LA and San Diego just wears bikinis and surfs to work year-round (except during Sharknado season); and they don’t have meteorologists in Fresno, so no one knows what happens there during any season.

 Seeing how it’s mostly a humid subtropical state filled with the type of people who unironically adorn their cars with statement bumper stickers and don’t blink for long periods of time, Florida’s winters tend to be mild, as if actively trying not to make any sudden moves lest their population get nervous and start throwing alligators.

-You think they’d have Mardi Gras in February (or early March) if that wasn’t an ideal time for a party?!?!!
-Wait -- what do you mean “it’s set by the church calendar to always fall the day before Ash Wednesday?”
-Well, you think they would’ve petitioned the Pope for a change by now if that humid subtropical climate didn’t laissez les bon temps rouler?!?
-Yeah, I have no idea either, I guess.
-Point is, Louisiana is a decent state when it comes to dealing with the colder months.
+You think they’d have Mardi Gras in February (or early March) if that wasn’t an ideal time for a party?
+Wait, what do you mean “it’s set by the church calendar to always fall the day before Ash Wednesday?”
+Well, either way, Louisiana is a decent state when it comes to dealing with the colder months.

-According to a quick eyeballing of the globe I keep in my office, Texas is roughly the size of South America or something, and you can’t speak on the weather in Ecuador like it’s the same as Chile, right?
-West Texas is mostly arid desert where you can get the occasional blizzard that shuts down Amarillo, forcing their lauded indoor football team, the Venom, to postpone games.
-East Texas is subtropical and humid even in the winter, and they get that cool advection fog in Galveston where you can’t see shit for days, and all of the ships carrying giant Texas belt buckles to Mexico are forced to stay put.
+Texas is a bit of a grab bag: West Texas is mostly arid desert where you can get the occasional blizzard that shuts down Amarillo, forcing their lauded indoor football team, the Venom, to postpone games.
+East Texas is subtropical and humid even in the winter, and they get that cool advection fog in Galveston where you can’t see anything.

-Sure, once in a while it will snow four inches in Dallas and people will be talking about killing their horses and sleeping inside of them Tauntaun style.
-With all that said, outside of the Northern Plains, the average temps in Texas in the winter usually stay in the mid-60s during the day, and that’s pretty damn nice.
+Sure, once in a while it will snow four inches in Dallas that shuts down everything.
+But all that said, outside of the Northern Plains, the average temps in Texas in the winter usually stay in the mid-60s during the day, and that’s pretty nice.

 Psychologically it seems like Georgia should be safely out of the winter pain zone, and often that holds true, but freezing rain’s nothing to mess with, tornadoes somehow continue to be a thing even in February, and when snow does hit, no city does “wow, we were woefully underprepared for this” quite like Atlanta.